Audio-driven Talking Face Generation with Stabilized Synchronization Loss: Proposed Approach

-\paragraph{Datasets} We trained our model on the Lip Reading Sentence 2 (LRS2; \cite{LRS2}) training set and evaluated on test set.
-We also tested on Lip Reading in the Wild (LRW; \cite{chung2017lip}) test set without further training to show the performance on unseen data.

-\paragraph{Evaluation Metrics} We evaluate the VQ of conducted experiments with the well-know metrics SSIM~\cite{wang2004image}, PSNR and FID~\cite{heusel2017gans}.
-Moreover, we use inter-frame consistency (IFC), which is proposed as a loss metric by~\cite{zhou2022responsive}, to measure the consistency by calculating the difference between the distance of the consecutive frames of the generated and GT videos.

-For AVS, we utilize Landmark Distance (LMD) in the mouth region~\cite{chen2019hierarchical} and recently proposed LSE-C and LSE-D metrics~\cite{prajwal2020lip}, which utilize SyncNet~\cite{prajwal2020lip} to measure the confidence and distance for audio-visual synchronization.

-\paragraph{Implementation Details} We process a video by using the concatenation of $ 5 $ frames to provide temporal information to the network.
-We detect faces with FAN~\cite{bulat2017far}, acquire tight crops and resize to $ 96 \times 96 $ to feed the model.
-SyncNet~\cite{prajwal2020lip} audio encoder receives mel-spectrogram of size $ 16 \times 80 $ obtained from $ 16kHz $ audio with window size $800$ and hop size $ 200 $.
-We utilize Adam optimizer~\cite{kingma2014adam} with $ (\beta_1, \beta_2) = (0.5, 0.999) $.
-We set the learning rate to $ 1 \times 10^{-4} $ for all models.
-We train our model on a single NVIDIA RTX A6000 GPU using PyTorch ~\cite{paszke2019pytorch}.
+We process videos by using $ 5 $ consecutive frames in each step to consider the temporal information.
+We detect faces with FAN \cite{bulat2017far}, followed by acquiring tight crops and resizing to $ 96 \times 96 $, as faces in LRS2 \cite{LRS2} are of low resolution.
+Our audio encoder receives a mel-spectrogram of size $ 16 \times 80 $ derived from $ 16 $ kHz audio with a window size of $ 800 $ and a hop size of $ 200 $.
+We employ the Adam optimizer with $ (\beta_1, \beta_2) = (0.5, 0.999) $ and set the learning rate to $ 1 \times 10^{-4} $ for all models.
+Training our AVSyncNet is done similarly to SyncNet \cite{prajwal2020lip} on the LRS2 dataset, and then we freeze the audio encoder of AVSyncNet and use it in the training of $G_S$ and $G_L$.
+At the end of talking face generation, we apply a post-processing step by using VQFR~\cite{gu2022vqfr} to enhance the visual quality and the resolution, aiming to achieve HR videos.
+We train and test our models with a single NVIDIA RTX A6000 GPU.